FakePsyho/psyleague/ReadMe.md

 	-  this is the same model that CodinGame uses, except here you have the ability to reduce `tau` so that the ranking can stabilize after a while.
 Unless you're running 10K+ games per bot, there's probably no reason to reduce `tau` even more.
 ## MatchMaking
 TBD
+## Scoreboard
+TBD
 ## Other Details
-- **This library was not yet properly tested.
-There's a (very small?) chance of corrupting results and/or major slowdown with many bots/games.**
+- **`psyleague` is not going to be backward compatible.
+Every new version might break the format of any of the files and/or config.**
 - **Most of the referees for CodinGame detect if your bot goes above allowed time for each turn.
 If you spawn too many workers your bots will start timing out randomly.**
 - Config file is read only once at the startup.
 If you have updated config file, you have to restart `psyleague run` to reflect the changes
 - You can modify `psyleague.db` to make direct changes to the bots/stats, but don't do that while `psyleague run` is running.
 In order to reset everything, it's enough to delete `psyleague.db` & `psyleague.games`.